HL7/US-Core/input/intro-notes/StructureDefinition-us-core-documentreference-intro.md

-This profile sets minimum expectations for searching and fetching fetching patient documents including Clinical Notes using the [DocumentReference] resource.
-It identifies the mandatory core elements, extensions, vocabularies and value sets which **SHALL** be present in the DocumentReference resource when using this profile.
-Prior to reviewing this profile, implementers are encouraged to read the [Clinical Notes Guidance] to understand the overlap of [US Core DocumentReference Profile] and [US Core DiagnosticReport Profile for Report and Note exchange].

 **Example Usage Scenarios:**

 The following are example usage scenarios for the US Core DocumentReference profile.
-See the [Clinical Notes Guidance] section for additional detail on using this profile for Clinical Notes:
+See the [Clinical Notes] section for additional detail on using this profile for Clinical Notes:

 -   Query for all documents belonging to a Patient
 -   Query for a specific Clinical Note type (e.g. Discharge Summary or Continuity of Care Document (CCD))